Syncroness-Inc/embedded-rust-start/README.md

 - [The Cargo Book](https://doc.rust-lang.org/cargo/) - Great resource for how to create different builds.

 - [Writing udev rules](http://www.reactivated.net/writing_udev_rules.html) - The ins and outs of udev rules.

+- [awesome-embedded-rust](https://github.com/rust-embedded/awesome-embedded-rust) - A curated and maintained list of embedded rust resources.
+Great place to periodically check for new developments and off the shelf solutions.